Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 4. View Co-Simulation Waveform

-You could either modify the co-simulation related command lines in file *./run_hls.tcl* (around line 46) as below to turn-on the xsim waveform dump switch:
+You can either modify the co-simulation related command lines in the file ``./run_hls.tcl`` (around line 46) as below to turn-on the xsim waveform dump switch:

 .. code:: c